 To find the Multicultural Center on several versions of campus maps, click here.

 Multicultural Center Staff:

-Although team work is essential for most projects and duties, both of the graduate assistants is assigned some distinct responsibilities.
+Although team work is essential for most projects and duties, all of the graduate assistants are assigned some distinct responsibilities.

-Nteajiedd Flowers-Gordon-FRESH coordinator and Social Exchange Program Planner.
+Arashi Mesa Melo - FRESH Coordinator and Social Exchange Program Planner.
 She specializes in personal development.
-Her main job responsibility is to advise and further develop and implement the FRESH Project-a first-year student advisory team for planning academic, social and personal development activities for first year students.
-She will also utilize the activities of FRESH to feed into and serve as recruitment for the REAL academy (See GA-Leadership) and help facilitate some of the R.E.A.L programs.
-Other responsibilities include planning social exchange programs and promote all MCC events.
+Her main responsibilities are to advise, further develop and implement the FRESH Project: a first year student advisory team for planning academic, social and personal development activities for first year students.
+She also utilizes the activities of FRESH to feed into, serve as recruitment for the REAL Academy (see GA-Leadership) and help facilitate some of the R.E.A.L programs.
+Other responsibilities include planning social exchange programs and promoting all MCC events.

-Adrian Perez-Student Development and R.E.A.L.
+Adrian Perez - Student Development and R.E.A.L.
 Academy Coordinator.
-He will specialize in leadership devel0pment and works closely with student groups on organization and planning skills.
-He is responsible for planning and implementing the leadership retreat(s)/activities, sch as the annual Ujima Conference and facilitating the All Organization Executive meetings, as well as other programs.
-His main responsibility is to lead and co-implement the new initiative-R.E.A.L.
+He specializes in leadership development and works closely with student groups on organization skills and planning skills.
+His main responsibilities are to lead and co-implement the new initiative- R.E.A.L.
 Leadership Academy.
+He is responsible for planning and implementing the leadership retreat(s)/activities, such as the annual Ujima Conference, and facilitating the All Organization Executive meetings, as well as other programs.

-- Assist staff and fellow students with utilizing the Center resources
+- Assisting staff and fellow students with utilizing the Center resources

-- Serve as primary staff during evening hours
+- Serving as primary staff during evening hours

-- Serve as guardians of the Center and its contents
+- Serving as guardians of the Center and its contents

 Current Workers for Fall 2015 and Spring 2016: